Romansh language: Current distribution

 Overall, Jean-Jacques Furer concludes that the shrinkage of the Romansh-speaking areas is continuing, though at different rates depending on the region.
 At the same time, he notes that Romansh is still very much alive, a fact that is obvious in those areas where it retains a strong presence, such as most parts of the Surselva and the Lower Engadine.
 It is also assured that Romansh will continue to be transmitted for several more generations, even though each succeeding generation will be more and more rooted in German as well as Romansh.
 As a result, if the overall linguistic situation does not change, speakers will slowly become fewer and fewer with each generation.
-He also concludes however, that there are still enough speakers to ensure that Romansh will survive in the long term at least in certain regions.
+He also concludes that there are still enough speakers to ensure that Romansh will survive in the long term at least in certain regions.
 He considers the Romansh-language school system to be the single most crucial factor in this.

 Phonology

 Romansh has up to 26 consonant phonemes.
-Two are only found in some varieties, and one is found only in loanwords borrowed from German.
+Two are found only in some varieties, and one is found only in loanwords borrowed from German.